 What is Amazon SNS?

-Amazon Simple Notification Service (SNS) is a Cloud Service that coordinates the delivery of push notifications from software applications to subscribed Endpoints and Clients.
-To prevent message loss, all messages published to Amazon SNS are warehoused across multiple availability zones.
+Amazon Simple Notification Service (SNS) is a cloud service that manages the delivery of push notifications from applications to subscribed endpoints and clients.
+To ensure message reliability, SNS stores all messages across multiple availability zones to prevent loss.

 Key Features of Amazon SNS